UNINETTSigma2/documentation/storage/nird.md

 Access to the Project data storage area is through front-end (login) node:

     login.nird.sigma2.no

+Note that this hostname is actually a DNS alias for:
+login1.nird.sigma2.no, login2.nird.sigma2.no, login3.nird.sigma2.no, login4.nird.sigma2.no
+those are containers each one running the image of a login node.
+A login container offers resources for a maximum of 16 cpus and 128MB of memory.

 Users must be registered and authorized by the project responsible before obtaining access.

 To access or transfer data use the following tools: ssh, scp or stfp.
 Visit the [Transferring files](https://documentation.sigma2.no/storage/file-transfering.html) page for details.